Glossary Terms

 Loan Discharge

-Loan Discharge is the release of a borrower from their obligation to repay a loan under certain qualifying circumstances, such as total and permanent disability, death, or school closure.
+Loan Discharge is the release of a borrower from their obligation to repay a loan under certain qualifying circumstances, like total and permanent disability, death, or school closure.
 In the case of federal student loans, discharged loans are not considered taxable income, and the borrower is no longer responsible for repaying the principal or any accrued interest.

 Loan Forgiveness